silentshamunc/silentshamcom/site/content/mysteries.md

 #### How many trustees oversee it?
 1?
 3?
 Who are the trustees?

-The [Monument Trust document](https://www.dropbox.com/sh/o81ophwajgm1z53/AABU84LJd3snGIpK5COeWE14a?dl=0&preview=Document+U_Monument+Trust+Document.pdf) appears to list one trustee, Matthew S. McGonigle, whose signature is not on the document.
+The [Monument Trust document](https://www.dropbox.com/sh/o81ophwajgm1z53/AABU84LJd3snGIpK5COeWE14a?dl=0&preview=Document+U_Monument+Trust+Document.pdf) lists one trustee, Matthew S. McGonagle, misspelled in the document as Matthew S. McGonigle.
+Presumably it's [this Matthew S. McGonagle](https://narronwenzel.com/matthew-s-mcgonagle/).

-#### What date was it decided he/she/they would be the trustees?
+#### What date was it decided he~/she/they~ would be the trustees?

 #### What was the selection process for choosing the trustee(s)?